Ktoks/programmers_assistant/README.md

 # Programmer's Assistant

 > Using voice recognition software
 > Create an 'ai' that can run commands you speak (in linux terminal in the background)?
+Should we set this up for a Linux environment originally?
+Maybe attempt getting it to work in windows?
 > when the command has completed running, bring the terminal display to the forefront to show the output
 > so our program will hold a database of words mapped to command-line commands